JoeyShapiro/statCUE/README.md

 and the parts i use are only for PC (windows or linux) so windows only so i will use HLSL and Direct X

+## TODO
+- handle multiple devices
+- change color range to 0 - 1
+- let the user set the "fps" and other stuff in the shader file